Lilla-Kavecsanszki/residenza127/README.md

 Improved SEO: Helps search engines understand the structure of your site, potentially improving search rankings.
 Error Reporting: Search engines provide feedback on issues with your sitemap or site that might affect indexing.
 Using these tools is a good practice for improving your site's visibility in search engines and is part of regular SEO maintenance.

+https://favicon.io/favicon-converter/ - used to create the favicon from logo